Connect with us

 “This is not something we want to do, but something we have to do,” she said.

-Steven Chudy, a parent at the community meeting, called the HVAC renovations a waste of taxpayer dollars and them to “putting lipstick on a pig,” instead saying that the district should be focusing its efforts on building new facilities.
+Steven Chudy, a parent at the community meeting, called the HVAC renovations a waste of taxpayer dollars and compared them to “putting lipstick on a pig,” instead saying that the district should be focusing its efforts on building new facilities.

 “I’m getting blamed for something that happened 40 years ago,” Belcher told Mississippi Today, referencing the district’s long-running infrastructures woes.
 “Do we need new buildings?
 In my opinion that’s the largest issue, everyone wants new buildings, but that takes a lot of money.”